elugens/hello-javascript/docs/general-javascript-questions/error-handling/javascript-error-handling.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> When dealing with errors, handling them at the perimeter of your application is not always sufficient.
 By the time, the error bubbles up, we have often lost a lot of the context in which the error was thrown.
 As such, people will sometimes catch an error, record it locally in some way, and then rethrow it.
-Rethrowing is the basic concept of using a throw statement when there is no clear way to handle an error.
+Re-throwing is the basic concept of using a throw statement when there is no clear way to handle an error.
 This will maintain the original stack trace recorded by the error as you "pass it back up" the call-stack.</div><br />
   <div><strong>Technical Response:</strong>In JavaScript, there is no special "rethrow" keyword.
 You simply throw() the error that you caught.
 This will maintain the original stack trace recorded by the error as you "pass it back up" the call-stack.<br /><br />
-  <strong>The “rethrowing” technique can be explained in more detail as:</strong><br /><br />
+  <strong>The “re-throwing” technique can be explained in more detail as:</strong><br /><br />
   <ol>
     <li>Catch gets all errors.</li>
     <li>In the catch(err) &#123;...&#125; block we analyze the error object err.</li>